 Studio topics explore thematic projects involving visual continuity and technical competency working in digital time-based art, animated graphics and visual effects.
-Projects focus on the integration of artistic concept and technological proficiency in the creation of time-based digital art presented on video, CD ROM and DVD.
-Repeatable up to six units.
+Projects focus on the integration of artistic concept and technological proficiency in the creation of time-based digital art presented on video, CD Rom and DVD.
+Repeatable for up to 6 units.

-ART 323 COMMUNICATION DESIGN TECHNOLOGY: PACKAGING AND MULTIMEDIA (3)
+ART 323 COMMUNICATION DESIGN TECHNOLOGY: PACKAGING AND PRE-PRESS (3)

-Studio topics explore thematic approaches in the development of visual continuity and technical competency working in graphic design, product identity and interactive multimedia.
-At this phase of study, projects focus on the integration of artistic concept and technological proficiency in the creation of design projects for print, packaging, interactive multimedia, and Internet applications.
-Repeatable up to six units.
+Studio topics explore thematic approaches in the development of visual continuity and technical competency working in graphic design, production art and product identity in preparation for mass media distribution.
+At this phase of study, projects focus on the integration of artistic concept and technological proficiency in the creation of design projects for print, packaging, and publishing.
+Repeatable for up to 6 units.